Slide descriptions

 • Yes, definitely.
 I haven't tried dating yet, but I do have these thoughts. – Ella

 • For sure, but we need to remember that true love will outstand the odds.
-(Speaking from a girl that has also had childhood leukemia three times, which adds a whole new dimension.)
-Plus, they'll be able to celebrate more transitions, which is always exciting, 'cause who doesn't like Lunar New Year?! - Bronwyn
+Speaking from a girl that has also had childhood leukemia three times, which adds a whole new dimension.
+Plus, they’ll be able to celebrate more transitions, which is always exciting — who doesn’t like Lunar New Year? – Bronwyn